Buscar en moleculax

 This list is only valid for MySQL.
 Different DBMSs support different isolation levels.

 However, this can be an important optimisation.
-In my experience, it can make some queries much faster and greatly reduce CPU usage, especially when you are running expensive analytics SELECT
+In my experience, it can make some queries much faster and greatly reduce CPU usage, especially when you are running expensive analytics SELECTs on write-intensive servers.

 There are cases when results inconsistencies don’t matter.
 A typical example is running aggregations on many rows: an average on one million values will not change sensibly.
 Another example is when reading session-level data, that no one else is modifying; or old data, that no one is supposed to modify anymore.